andrebocchini/sccm-powershell-automation-module/README.md

                             -packageLanguage $packageLanguage `
                             -packageSource $packageSourcePath

-    The package will be created with default settings, but you can customize it further if you wish.
+    The package will be created with default settings, but you can customize it further if you wish (usually by setting package flags).
 Look at this link for some more information about package flags and settings http://msdn.microsoft.com/en-us/library/cc144959.aspx.
 If you do make changes to the package, make sure to use Save-SCCMPackage when you're finished.

 2. Create an installation program for the new package